Lucas-F-Analysis/Analysis-of-Agents-in-the-Tractchun-company/README.md

 # Analysis-of-Agents-in-the-Tractchun-company
 Resume: Tractchun is a company in the manufacturing industry with Information Technology (IT) agents who support Tickets.
 Information has been requested from the Human Resources department in order to perform a more in-depth analysis based on classifications of their Agents.

-# Agents Dashboard in Power BI
+# Summary

 ## 📊 Overview
-Summary: In this project, I carry out an exhaustive data analysis for the company Tractchun.
+In this project, I carry out an exhaustive data analysis for the company Tractchun.
 Using the Power BI tool, using Power Query as the main data transformation tool.
 The situation involves the need to transform data from different support requests, called ‘Tickets’.
 These Tickets are associated to the Employees of the company that generated them, and to the IT Agents in charge of attending them.

 ## 🔍 Context
 Case: Tractchun is a company in the manufacturing industry that has Information Technology (IT) agents who provide ticketing support for all aspects of their office technology (systems, hardware, software, etc.).